ondrabus/kontent-boilerplate-express-apollo/README.md

 ### Regenerate GraphQL schema

-Schema is generated using the [Kentico GraphQL schema generator](https://www.npmjs.com/package/@kentico/kontent-schema-generator-graphql) which automatically generates GraphQL data type schema based on the Kentico Kontent Project ID.
+Schema is generated using the [Kentico GraphQL schema generator](https://www.npmjs.com/package/@kentico/kontent-schema-generator-graphql) which automatically generates GraphQL data type schema based on the Kontent Project ID.

 To regenerate the schema, manually run:
 ```
 npm run generate-schema
 ```

-## How to change Kentico kontent Project ID
+## How to change Kontent Project ID

 * Change the `projectId` argument value in the scripts section found in [package.json](https://github.com/Kentico/kontent-boilerplate-express-apollo/blob/master/package.json#L8)
     * This value is used when the schema is regenerated.
 Basically, when the application is starting or when the generation is [triggered manually](#Regenerate-GraphQL-schema)